hardin47/website/Math154/Notes/02-viz.md

 ## 6      5   black      no       5   cocaine   yes          4          4
 ```

-Subjects admitted for treatment for addiction to one
+Subjects admitted for treatment for addiction to oneof three substances.
-of three substances.

 ##### Who are the people in the study? {-}